Film: Dr. Dolittle

 - Pounds Are Animal Prisons: The pound that Lucky's taken to, complete with Death Row tropes when a dog is taken to be put down.

-- Shout-Out: When the doctor and Lucky the dog are trying to stop a tiger from leaping to his death, they note all of the great tigers.
-When asked to name one Lucky comes up with Tony the Tiger, while Dolittle points out how Rocky beat up Mr. T after hearing "Eye of the Tiger".
+- When the doctor and Lucky the dog are trying to stop a tiger from leaping to his death, they note all of the great tigers.
+When asked to name one Lucky comes up with Tony the Tiger, while Dolittle points out how Rocky beat up Mr T after hearing "Eye of the Tiger".

 - Speaks Fluent Animal: Dr. Dolittle.